 In this condition, the endometrium starts to grow into the muscular tissue of the uterus, causing inflammation in the uterus as well as painful, heavy periods.

 If you’re having painful periods, please make an appointment with us.
 Many women take their painful periods in stride, believing that cramps are just part of the process.
-If your pain is severe and it’s interrupting your day, it is not considered normal.
-We can perform an exam and evaluate your condition, and hopefully put you on the path towards more comfortable periods.
+If you’re suffering from severe pain and it’s interrupting your day, it is not considered normal.

 Non-steroidal anti-inflammatory drugs (or NSAIDs), such as over-the-counter ibuprofen or acetaminophen, target prostaglandins which cause primary dysmenorrhea.
 You can take them for 1-2 days at a time, however, long-term use may have health risks.
 Talk to us if you have asthma, bleeding disorders, allergies, liver damage, ulcers, or other stomach disorders, as NSAIDs may not be right for you.